verus-lang/verus/source/docs/internal/logatom/design.md

 ### Design Questions

-- Is the atomic post-condition allowed to talk about the return value of the function?
-- Is the predicate type we generate always empty?
-- Should `req` and `ens` have a separate argument for the function arguments, so that the types `X` and `Y` strictly correspond to the old and new permissions?
+- We would like users to be able to use the automatically generated `FunctionPredicate` type directly.
+This means the name of the type either has to be exteremely predicatble and stable, or we allow users to specify the name themselves.
+What would be a good syntax for this?
+I'm thinking about adding an optional `as Ident` or `type Ident` somewhere to the atomically block.

 ## The Atomic Function Call